arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

   - or if they just need to wait for a service to resume
   - or they have to get in touch with you for a bugfix
 - You know whether errors need urgent work (a bug fix) or if they are independent of your work

+## In practice in JavaScript

+Some programming languages provide a distinction between plain errors and exceptions, such as Java that treats both `Error` and `Exception` as subclasses of `Throwable`.

+On the other hand, in JavaScript you can only `throw new Error(…)`.
+There is no specific class for `Exceptions`, which is not